RameshArvind/Pytorch-Matching-Networks/README.md

 # Pytorch-Matching-Networks

-Please look into the Jupyter Notebook to understand the Matching networks implementation for one-shot omniglot Classification
+Please look into the Jupyter Notebook to understand the Matching networks implementation for one-shot omniglot Classification You may run this notebook on google colab by following this URL - https://colab.research.google.com/github/RameshArvind/Pytorch-Matching-Networks/blob/master/Torch_Matching_Net_Omniglot.ipynb

 # TODO Items <br>
 <s>Make dataloader - To speed up training</s> - DONE - Loading all the numpy images at start speeds up things by a TON <br>